General Tom Thumb, the 25-inch man, became P.T. Barnum's most popular attraction with his unparalleled charisma and charm.

 Some would say Barnum’s action’s on behalf of Stratton were exploitative, but what is certain is the unprecedented celebrity status Stratton achieved at Barnum’s side.

 On a cold winter day in November of 1842, P.T.
 Barnum sought the legendary four-year-old boy who weighed as much as an infant.
-The toddler weighed just 15 pounds and stood 2’1″, or 25 inches tall.
+At the time, Charles Stratton weighed just 15 pounds and stood 2’1″, or 25 inches tall.

 The greatest showman wanted to add some new attractions to his already-famous Hall of Living Curiosities in New York City.
 Barnum’s museum usually featured giants, so Stratton would be a perfect counterpoint to the behemoths that people currently went to see.